NeedMoreDesu/prelude/README.md

 `other.el` is my set of preferences.

-`keybinding.el` is the only file where custom keybindings are.
-My libraries don't do keybindings on their own, but rather `require`d here and bound.
+`keybinding.el` is the only file where custom keybindings go.

 Do note that most keybindings use `hyper` key.